CONTAINS Substring Match in Google Sheets Query for Partial Match

 Example to CONTAINS substring comparison operator

-The Query CONTAINS substring match matches a substring in a text irrespective of its position.
+The CONTAINS substring match checks whether a substring exists anywhere in the text:

 Example: